TanTien-Engine/tantien/README.md

 Use editors to generate each component

 ### Fast iteration
-* Less c&cpp parts, more scripts
+* Light c&cpp parts, more heavy on scripts
-* Edit assets in runtime directly
+* Edit assets at runtime directly
-* Hot update

 ## Editors